facebookresearch/detectron2/.github/ISSUE_TEMPLATE/questions-help-support.md

 NOTE:

-If you met an unexpected error when using detectron2, please use the "Unexpected Problems / Bugs" issue category instead.
+If you met any unexpected issue when using detectron2 and wish to know why, please use the "Unexpected Problems / Bugs" issue template.